 System type and size have a huge impact on the overall pricing of a solar PV system.
 In solar, bigger is better, since per unit prices fall with increase in scale.
 Indicative cost for various system sizes is shown in the below table:

-System Cost (Rs k) per kWp (Inclusive of taxes, freight, etc.) 'k' stands for thousand
+System Cost (Rs k) per kWp (Exclusive of taxes) 'k' stands for thouand

 TThe above figures were updated on June 12, 2017 and are based on a detailed benchmarking exercise conducted by MYSUN amongst tier 1 solar system installers and considering high quality equipment and an optimum system design.
 The prices may vary a little depending on your location, site conditions and taxes.
 We try to present to you the most recent benchmarked price.